akka/akka-http/docs/src/main/paradox/routing-dsl/directives/misc-directives/extractClientIP.md

 ## Description

-Provides the value of `X-Forwarded-For`, `Remote-Address`, `X-Real-IP` headers or `AttributeKeys.remoteAddress` attribute as an instance of `RemoteAddress` in that order.
-If the value in the header first seen is an invalid IP address and the attribute is absent, this extractor will return `RemoteAddress.Unknown`.

-The akka-http server engine adds the `Remote-Address` header to every request automatically if the respective setting `akka.http.server.remote-address-header` is set to `on`, and adds the `AttributeKeys.remoteAddress` attribute if the setting `akka.http.server.remote-address-attribute` is set to `on`.
-Per default both are set to `off`.

-@@@ note
-The setting `akka.http.server.remote-address-header` will be deprecated because the producing `Remote-Address` header is synthetic and confused, and will cover a real `Remote-Address` header passed by the client.
-If you want a direct http client IP address, please use `akka.http.server.remote-address-attribute` instead.
-@@@
+Provides the value of the `X-Forwarded-For` or `X-Real-IP` header.
+If neither of those is found it will fall back to the value of the synthetic `RemoteAddress` header (`akka.http.server.remote-address-header` setting is `on`) or the value of the @apidoc[AttributeKeys.remoteAddress](AttributeKeys) @ref[attribute](../../../common/http-model.md#attributes)  (if the `akka.http.server.remote-address-attribute` setting is `on`)

+If no valid IP address is encountered, this extractor will return RemoteAddress.Unknown`.

 @@@ warning
 Clients can send any values in these headers.
-If the client is not a trusted upstream, the IP address can be malicious and by pass your security rules.
+If the client is not a trusted upstream, the IP address can be malicious.
+For sensitive operations use the @apidoc[AttributeKeys.remoteAddress](AttributeKeys) @ref[attribute](../../../common/http-model.md#attributes), or use the specific headers which are known to be set correctly by the infrastructure you do trust.
 @@@

 ## Example